How do I budget when I’m poor? If I’m on low income? If I can’t pay my bills?

 This is such a tough question.
-Having personally struggled financially in the past, my heart breaks when someone asks this.
+Having personally struggled financially in the past, my heart breaks when someone asks this in one of our live workshops.
 I know how tough it can be when things are that tight.
 I SO want to have a simple, easy answer that fixes everything.
 But that’s why it’s a tough question, there is no easy answer.
 I can’t say, “Oh just click on this button and you’ll be all set!”.
 I can’t say, “Oh, this rule will easily address that issue right now.”

 This question is really one of two questions: